wangui-nganga/todo_sample_app/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request :sparkles:
+name: "\U0002728 Feature request"
 about: Suggest an idea for this project
-title: ''
+title: 'feature-issue'
-labels: ''
+labels: feature
 assignees: ''

 ---